a

 2. Protecting the information assets of cloud-based apps

-These can be stand-alone apps or apps that save and/or communicate data to a smartphone, smartwatch, or similar device.
+These can be standalone apps or apps that save and/or sync data with a smartphone, smartwatch, or similar device.
 Frequently, questions arise about whether end-to-end encryption is provided for transmitted data.
-The obvious answer is ISO 27001 implementation, with independent auditing confirming ongoing compliance with regulatory and contractual requirements.
+The obvious answer is to implement ISO 27001with independent auditing confirming ongoing compliance with regulatory and contractual requirements.

 3. Reassuring stakeholders that information security is taken seriously.

-Stakeholders, including major customers, hospitals, health services, and others, have concerns about cybersecurity.
+Stakeholders, including major customers, hospitals, health services, and others, have cybersecurity concerns.
 And this in addition to concern about protecting personal information and customer/supplier intellectual property.
 There are two concerns here...

 1. Is cybersecurity sufficiently robust to minimize the chances of a ransom attack leading to interruption to the provision of products and/or services (e.g., maintenance of medical devices)?